 This is a classic Provencal recipe called cuisses de grenouille à la Provençale, and it is the way I first ate frog legs, back when I was a boy.
 I can vividly remember it.
 Frog legs were part of the gourmet buffet at a place in West Orange, New Jersey called The Manor.
 I also remember that mom used to starve us all before we descended on the buffet like Visigoths.
 I am pretty sure I ate close to 10 frogs’ worth of legs at one trip to the trough alone.

 For the record, frog legs really do kinda-sorta taste like chicken.
 Light, flaky, mild, they are like a combination between chicken breast, shrimp and crab.
 Damn good.
-Make more than you think you need, because Holly and I ate a pound just by ourselves.
+Make more than you think you need.

 This recipe works best with a combination of clarified butter, which you can buy in large supermarkets as Indian ghee, as well as regular unsalted butter.
 Or, you can clarify butter yourself; my colleague David Lebovitz has a tutorial here.
 You use the clarified butter to cook the frog legs and the regular butter for the sauce.
 Why bother?
 Clarified butter has a higher smoke point and holds up better when frying the frogs, while the regular butter tastes creamier for the sauce.
 You can of course use regular butter for everything, but it will scorch a bit.